 Let’s start with the essential question: how to remove wax from a surfboard?
 There are several types of surf wax in the market.
-It can be classified as Warm, Tropical, Cool, and Cold.
-The water temperature of your surfing area will determine which type you should choose.
-These waxes have unique potentials that can help you enjoy your surfing experience with different water environments.
+They can be classified as either Warm, Tropical, Cool, and Cold.
+The water temperature of your surf spot will determine which type you should choose.

 Removing wax from your surfboard is easier than other people think.
 However, it can be really messy, so you must get some old newspaper or plastic first before proceeding.

 Every surfer wants his surf wax to be as gooey as possible.
 However, removing it might be a little tricky, especially when it’s your first time to remove wax from your surfboard.

 With this article, you can surely solve your dilemma and make your board look new again.